UCL/MPHY0026/doc/calibration/ransac.rst

 Video
 ^^^^^

-This is a nice explanation by Penn State Robotics.
+This is a nice explanation by Jianbo Shi of Penn State Robotics.

 .. raw:: html